 - Units may be purchased in investment funds that have a different investment focus.
-For example, investments may be made in bond funds, money market funds, mixed funds, equity funds, and derivative funds with no sector-related restrictions.
+For example, investments may be made in bond

-- Units may be purchased in investment funds that employ a different screening process for the selection of sustainable assets than that used by the Management Company.

-- Units may be purchased in investment funds that are not subject to any restrictions with regard to the purchase of transferable securities and money market instruments that are not fully paid up as well as subscription rights for these types of instruments and other financial instruments that are not fully paid up.

-- Units may be purchased in investment funds in which transferable securities and money market instruments that are issued or guaranteed by a (different) Member State including its local authorities, by a non-Member State, or by public international bodies to which one or more Member States belong may comprise more than 35% of the fund assets.

-- Units may be purchased in investment funds that may use derivative financial instruments as part of the investment strategy to the applicable extent permitted by law and for hedging purposes.

-- Units may be purchased in investment funds that are not subject to any restrictions with regard to investments in demand deposits and deposits with the right to be withdrawn.

-- Units may be purchased in investment funds that may take out temporary loans to the applicable extent permitted by law.

-- Units may be purchased in investment funds that enter into repurchase agreements to the applicable extent permitted by law. - Units may be purchased in investment funds that enter into securities lending agreements to the applicable extent permitted by law.
+- Units may be purchased in investment funds that employ a different screening process for the selection of sustainable assets than that used by the Management Company. - Units may be purchased in investment funds that are not subject to any restrictions with regard to investments in money market instruments. - Units may be purchased in investment funds that have different rules with regard to whether transferable securities and money market instruments that are issued or guaranteed by a (different) Member State including its local authorities, by a non-Member State, or by public international bodies to which one or more Member States belong may comprise more than 35% of the fund assets. - Units may be purchased in investment funds that may use derivative financial instruments as part of the investment strategy to the applicable extent permitted by law and for hedging purposes. - Units may be purchased in investment funds that are not subject to any restrictions with regard to investments in demand deposits and deposits with the right to be withdrawn. - Units may be purchased in investment funds that may take out temporary loans to the applicable extent permitted by law. - Units may be purchased in investment funds that enter into repurchase agreements to the applicable extent permitted by law. - Units may be purchased in investment funds that enter into securities lending agreements to the applicable extent permitted by law.
 Despite these potential deviations regarding investments in units in investment funds, the investment strategy is complied with at the level of the Fund, and the global exposure profile of the Fund is not materially changed at any time.